-- We publish a list of contract terminations since mid-2015 - The Commonwealth Department of Education, Skills, and Employment publishes a list of training providers no longer approved to offer VET Student Loans.
-This may include training providers that have ceased to deliver approved programs. - You should also research the websites of other government departments or agencies that fund VET.
+- We publish a list of contract terminations since mid-2015. - You should also research the websites of other government departments or agencies that fund VET.

 While this published information is a useful starting point, it won't necessarily provide the full picture.
 For example, you may find it difficult to ascertain: